wldh-g/ath9k-csitool-app/README.md

-# BPI-R2 Atheros CSITool Apps
+# Atheros CSITool Apps

-This repository contains modified csitool-apps for BPI-R2.
+This repository contains modified csitool-apps.

-This tool only supports ath9k-based CSI collection and you must install [modified kernel](https://github.com/wldh-g/BPI-R2-Atheros-CSITool) before run these apps.
+This tool only supports ath9k-based CSI collection and you must install the modified kernel for csitool to work before run these apps.

+These apps are tested on BPI-R2 device with this [modified kernel for BPI-R2](https://github.com/wldh-g/ath9k-csitool-r2).

 ### How To Record Packets